Which place is cheaper, Venice or Brussels?

 Both Venice and Brussels during the summer are popular places to visit.
 Many travelers come to Brussels for the city activities and the family-friendly experiences.
 Also, many visitors come to Venice in the summer for the family-friendly experiences.

 In July, Brussels is generally cooler than Venice.
-Temperatures in Brussels average around 18°C (65°F), and Venice stays around 23°C (73°F).
+Daily temperatures in Brussels average around 18°C (65°F), and Venice fluctuates around 23°C (73°F).

 In Venice, it's very sunny this time of the year.
 In the summer, Brussels often gets less sunshine than Venice.
 Brussels gets 186 hours of sunny skies this time of year, while Venice receives 287 hours of full sun.